Do you still have to pay if your credit card balance is zero?

 In the article, we'll unpack how a zero balance may impact your credit card account.

-Understanding zero balance on a credit card
+Understanding a zero balance on a credit card

 If you've paid off your monthly balance in full or simply never use your credit card, you may have a zero balance.
 A zero balance typically means you have no outstanding balance on the card.